 Teaching & assessment

 You will attend one day per week.
-The timetable is made up of one module per semester with three semesters in total.
-The research module is started in semester one and completed in semester three.
+The timetable is made up of between two and three modules per semester with five semesters in total.

 You will need to apportion approximately 10 hours per week outside of the timetabled hours.
 Some weeks the amount of time you need for personal study will increase, especially when completing assessments.
 UCB Online provides a 24 hour access to learning and support material.

 Assessment is designed to provide you an opportunity to demonstrate your strengths in a number of ways and so a variety of assessment methods are used.
 There is a strong focus on the vocational nature of this course and the application of theory into practice.
 Your work experience is the basis for most assessments where reflection is strongly encouraged.

 An estimated breakdown of the assessment for this course is as follows:

 - Coursework - 75%

 - Practical assessment - 25%